gruffins/birch-swift/README.md

     #if DEBUG
       Birch.console = true // This enables logging to the console.
 The default is false.
       Birch.remote = false // This disables remote logging if it's a debug build.
 The default is true.
-      Birch.level = Level.TRACE // This overrides the server configuration during local development.
+      Birch.level = .trace // This overrides the server configuration during local development.
 The default is null.
       Birch.synchronous = true // This makes the logger log synchronously.
 The default is false.
     #endif